 The Fire Arrives

-After three weeks of nervous anticipation, on August 3, the main flame front finally arrived at the Yosemite West lines.
+After three weeks of nervous anticipation, late on August 3, the main flame front finally arrived at the Yosemite West lines.

 Fortunately, in most areas, close to the neighborhood, the fire did not crown.
 To the south, the fire made a hot run up toward Henness Ridge.
 To the north, it made another hot run.
 Firefighters witnessed a fire whirl (aka “firenado”) race up a drainage near Avalanche Creek.
 One of the firefighters who also happens to be our dental hygienists nephew, captured a fire whirl on video not too far from our area.